 In 2011 Nicky Oppenheimer sold the remaining of his family’s 40% stake on De Beers to Anglo American, a company that already owned 45% stake in the diamond business.
 Right now much of the Oppenheimer family efforts are directed at philanthropy.

-Johann Rupert is currently the 3rd richest man in Africa with a net worth of $7.2 billion.
+Johann Rupert is currently the 5th richest man in Africa with a net worth of $5.3 billion.
 He was born on the 1st of June, 1950 to the family of South African business tycoon, Anton Rupert.
 Johann Rupert assumed the position of CEO a luxury good company, Compagnie Financiere Richemont, on the 1st of May 2010; a company in which he founded in 1988.
-After his assumption of CEO role the company witnessed a massive 50% stock increase annually for a long period of time.
+After his assumption of CEO role, the company witnessed a massive 50% stock increase annually for a long period of time.

 He is a lover of sports and is known to be a former cricketer; coupled with that was his involvement in the annual Gary Player Invitational golf tournament used in raising funds for various children’s charities.

-Issab Regrab, along with Naguib Sawaris hold the position of 6th richest man in Africa, also having an estimated net worth of $4 billion according to Forbes.
+Issab Regrab, along with Naguib Sawiris holds the position of 6th richest man in Africa, also having an estimated net worth of $4 billion according to Forbes.
 He is the founder and CEO of Cevital Group, the largest privately-owned conglomerate in Algeria.
 His company is widely known to produce foods including sugar, vegetable oil, and margarine, among others.
-CEVITAL is owns one of the largest sugar refineries in the world, and Issab Regrab is the richest man in his country of Origin, Algeria.
+CEVITAL owns one of the largest sugar refineries in the world, and Issab Regrab is the richest man in his country of origin, Algeria.

-Apart from his investments in food business, Issab Regrab is said to have interests in construction business and is the chief Executive distributor in his country for top brands from around globe like, Hyunday, Europcar and Samsung.
+Apart from his investments in the food business, Issab Regrab is said to have interests in the construction business and is the chief Executive distributor in his country for top brands from around the globe like Hyunday, Europcar and Samsung.

-Mohamed Mansour is 9th richest man in Africa with an estimated net worth of $2.7 billion according to Forbes.
-He was formerly an Egyptian politician, and is currently the chairman of the second largest business conglomerate in Egypt, Mansour Group, said to be worth in excess of $6 billion.
+Mohamed Mansour is tied as the 8th richest man in Africa with an estimated net worth of $2.3 billion according to Forbes.
+He was formerly an Egyptian politician, and is currently the chairman of the second-largest business conglomerate in Egypt, Mansour Group, said to be worth in excess of $6 billion.
 His other investments include Metro, the largest Egyptian supermarket chain and an Egyptian franchise of American-based McDonalds.

 Mohamed Mansour was born into the family of prominent Alexandrian business tycoon in 1948, and has since them maintained an active membership in the family business, the Mansour Group, after acquiring his degree at the North Carolina State University.
 He began to lead the Mansour group after the demise of his father in 1976, and has so far led them to huge success.
 His company is a major distributor for top companies like Chevrolet, Marlboro, General Motors and Caterpillar.